budarin/redux-business-logic-middleare/README.md

 # redux-business-logic-middleare

-Middleware for processing business login in redux application
+Middleware for processing business login in redux application.

+Imagine downloading information about an employer by its id:
+- the user enters/selects the employer id and presses the "Get information about the employer" button
+- the button click handler calls action creator getEmployee employer's id and sends the received action to the store with dispatch
+- app-business-logic-middleware intercepts the action and processes it: requesting data from the backend and placing the received information in the store

 Using:

-app-business-ligic-middleware.js
+app-business-logic-middleware.js

 ```js
 import { getBusinessLogicMiddleware } from '@budarin/redux-business-logic-middleare';